adunning/dissertation/02-augustinian.md

 One of the most remarkable features of the earlier books from Cirencester is their very detailed colophons. @webber:1998libraries have suggested that these were included as a reminder to pray for the souls of those who made the books and their benefactors [pp. xxv, 26].

+> | ¶ Et fortassis erit aliquis mea carmina rodens.
+> |   Nam quandoque solet serpere liuor humi.
+> | Set scribens aliis scribo michi.
+Disco docendo.
+> |   Sic michi sic aliis utilis esse uolo.
+> | Proficiens prodesse uolo tibi candide lector.
+> |   Discipulusque mei set tibi doctor ero.
+> | Qui me commorit melius non tangere clamo.^[Horace, *Sermones* 2.1.45]
+> |   Dum michi succenses inuide parce tibi. [*Corrogationes noui Promethei* 331–38, Cambridge, University Library, Gg.6.42, fol.
+70bis v (the MS quoted here) and Paris, BnF, lat.
+11867, fol.
+232vb: @cropp:1991critical, p.
+177 (who does not note the paragraph division); linked to @mcdonough:1999alexander, pp. 130, 152, 160, 161; lines 333–34 cited in @hunt:1984schools, p.
+59]

+> | And perhaps someone will be gnawing my verses,
+> |   for sometimes spite is accustomed to crawl on the ground.
+> | But in writing for others I write for myself.
+I learn by teaching:
+> |   thus I wish to be useful both to myself and others.
+> | Improving, I wish to be useful to you, pure reader
+> |   and my student, but I will be your teacher.
+> | Who disturbs me, 'better not touch', I shout:
+> |   while you are malevolently angry with me, spare yourself.

 ## Augustinian ideals for literary work

 What did it mean to have an abbot of an Augustinian abbey who also had an active literary career?
 Among the English Augustinians in the early thirteenth century, there are few examples:

 The Rule of St Augustine is maddeningly unspecific, and this is no less the case in its discussion of intellectual persuits.
-There are only two passages relating to books or reading in the *Ordo Monasterii* after an early discussion of the lessons for the offices:

->| Operentur a mane usque ad sextam,
->| et a sexta usque ad nonam uacent lectioni,
->| et ad nonam reddant codice.

->| Let them work from early morning till noon
->| and take leisure for reading from noon till three,
->| and at three o'clock return the books. [*Ordo Monasterii* 3, translated by @lawless:1987augustine, 74–75]

----

->| Sedentes ad mensam taceant, audientes lectionem.

->| When seated at table,
->| they are to be silent and listen to the reading. [*Ordo Monasterii* 7, translated by @lawless:1987augustine, 76–77]

-The *Praeceptum* is a little more specific, but still has little to say:

->| Et nolite cantare, nisi quod legitis esse cantandum;
->| quod autem non it a scriptum est ut cantetur, non cantetur.

->| Keep to the prescribed text when you sing;
->| avoid texts which are not suited for singing. [*Praeceptum* 2.4, translated by @lawless:1987augustine, 84–85]

----

->| Cum acceditis ad mensam, donec inde surgatis,
->| quod uobis secundum consuetudinem legitur,
->| sine tumultu et contentionibus audite.

->| Listen to the customary reading
->| from the beginning to the end of the meal
->| without commotion or arguments. [*Praeceptum* 3.2, translated by @lawless:1987augustine, 84–85]

----

->| Siue autem qui cellario, siue qui uestibus,
->| siue qui codicibus praeponuntur,
->| sine murmure seruiant fratribus suis.
->| Codices certa hora singulis diebus petantur;
->| extra horam qui petierit, non accipiat.

->| Those responsible for food, clothing, or books
->| are to serve their brothers without grumbling.
->| Books are to be requested at a definite hour each day;
->| requests made at other times will be denied. [*Praeceptum* 4.9–10, translated by @lawless:1987augustine, 96–97]
+The *Ordo Monasterii* only specifies that adherents should undertake three hours of reading each day at the same time, in addition to listening to readings at meals [*Ordo Monasterii* 3, 7, @lawless:1987augustine, 74–75, 76–77]; the *Praeceptum* only underlines these points [*Praeceptum* 2.4, 3.2, 4.9–10, @lawless:1987augustine, 84–85, 96–97].
 Webber and Watson point out an attempt to determine precisely what this means in the *Colloquium magistri et discipuli in regulam beati Augustini de uita clericorum* (or *Bridlington Dialogue*), based on Richard of St Victor's *De questionibus regule sancti Augustini solutis* [@webber:1998libraries, p. xxi; from @lawson:1960bridlington, p.
 162; Richard's text is edited in @colker:1962richard, p.
 219].
 It appears that the Augustinian canons themselves had little idea what to make of such strictures.
 Richard and the *Bridlington Dialogue* tend towards liberality in their interpretations.

-But it also has this comment:

->| Ut autem uos in hoc libello
->| tamquam in speculo possitis inspicere,
->| ne per obliuionem aliquid neglegatis,
->| semel in septimana uobis legatur.

->| These precepts should be read to you once a week,
->| so that you will see yourselves
->| in this little book as in a mirror
->| and not neglect anything through forgetfulness. [*Praeceptum* 8.2, translated by @lawless:1987augustine, 102–3]

-This passage is probably what Alexander Neckam has in mind when he refers to his *Tractatus super Mulierem fortem* as *speculum animi mei*, as we will see later.

 - Barnwell 1296–96 <-- @clark:1909care -->